 Downloading a Lecture

 To see if an instructor has enabled downloading for a lecture, move your cursor to the gear icon at the bottom right of the lecture player.
-If you see Download lecture, then you can download it to your computer by clicking on those two words.
+If Download lecture is not grayed out, then you will be able to download it to your computer, by clicking on those two words.

 Please note that the quality resolution of the downloaded video, will match the quality you had set, when you were viewing the course at Udemy.com.
 For example, if you're viewing the video with a resolution of 720p, then the video that's downloaded to your desktop or laptop will match this resolution.
 This article explains how you can adjust the video quality of a lecture.